 At this point, it is prudent to appreciate that when writing Kw constant chemistry expressions, you omit the concentrations.
 What does this imply when writing or working on Kw?
 It means that Kw, in this case, is a pure water sample.

-Note that Kw is dependent on temperature.
-For example, you can calculate the Kw value at 250C utilizing H3O+, which is closely related to water PH.
+Note that Kw in chemistry is dependent on temperature.
+For example, you can calculate the Kw chemistry equation value at 250C utilizing H3O+, which is closely related to water PH.
 At 25 degrees, the PH of pure water is 7.
 Therefore, what is the concentration of hydronium ions in such a sample?
 Here is a demonstration in equation (D):

 At 250C [H3O+]=10−pH=10−7 M